Merafe Resources

 Possible impact

 The global economic environment can have a positive or negative impact on the demand for the ferrochrome and chrome ore that the Venture produces.
-When it is doing well, then demand increases and prices tend to follow suit.
+When it is doing well, demand increases and prices tend to follow suit.
 The volatility of the Rand/US Dollar exchange rate also affects our profitability.
-In the current financial year, for instance, the weakening of the Rand against the US Dollar improved our profitability.
+In the current financial year, for instance, the weakening of the Rand against the US Dollar again improved our profitability.
 All our stakeholders are affected by our ability to be profitable and sustainable.
-Global conflict and the Russia/Ukraine conflict might affect markets.
+Global conflict and the Russia/Ukraine and the Middle East conflict might affect markets.

 Our response